Morris Bishop: Spilt Milk

+A Bowl of Bishop

 Bishop's third verse collection, A Bowl of Bishop: Museum Thoughts and Other Verses (1954) starts with a recipe for a bowlful (for six).
 There are 18 "Museum Thoughts", each commenting on a work of art (reproduced on the same page).
-A review in the Buffalo Courier-Express said that in addition to these Museum Thoughts, the book includes "some 70 other gems of purest, if hardly serene, light verse".
+A review in the Buffalo Courier-Express said that in addition to these, the book includes "some 70 other gems of purest, if hardly serene, light verse".
+The review of the book in The New York Times quoted Bishop on the aim of light verse (see above), and commented: "at that kind of understood misunderstanding, Mr. Bishop is one of the pre-eminentest".

 On receiving advance notice from the Dial Press about publication of the book, Harvey Breit, a regular reviewer for The New York Times, was most impressed by "A Critical Appreciation of Morris Bishop" written (tongue in cheek, by Bishop himself) for the book, and wondered: "Is this the jacket copy to end all (non-factual) jacket copy?"

-The review of the book in The New York Times quoted Bishop on the aim of light verse (see above), and commented: "at that kind of understood misunderstanding, Mr. Bishop is one of the pre-eminentest".
+The Best of Bishop

-The Best of Bishop, a posthumous (1980) anthology by Charlotte Putnam Reppert, received a short and dismissive review in the Virginia Quarterly Review, the anonymous reviewer saying that Ogden Nash's poetry was "kinder" than Bishop's, James Thurber's was "droller", and "that of both – better".
+The Best of Bishop, a posthumous (1980) anthology compiled by Charlotte Putnam Reppert, received a short and dismissive review in the Virginia Quarterly Review, the anonymous reviewer saying that Ogden Nash's poetry was "kinder" than Bishop's, James Thurber's was "droller", and "that of both—better".
 A much more favorable review by the poet John Ciardi started by remarking on Bishop's adeptness in "The Naughty Preposition" (also anthologized).
-Bishop's verse, he wrote:
+Bishop, he wrote:

-is without redeeming social significance, unless one is willing to count precision of language and with as a grace of civil exchange.
+is without redeeming social significance, unless one is willing to count precision of language and wit as a grace of civil exchange.
 Bishop is a master of the tongue.

-In his style guide The Complete Plain Words (1954), Bishop's poem "The Naughty Preposition" was awarded by Ernest Gowers "championship of the sport of preposition-piling".
-Like other writers, the linguist D. Gary Miller points out that the poem was "written in response to the nonsensical dictum against ending a sentence with a preposition"; but he adds that the degree of preposition-piling (seven consecutive prepositions) in its last line exemplifies "the creativity that makes art out of the ordinary" (and says that this was what first got him interested in linguistics).
+In Ernest Gowers' style guide The Complete Plain Words (1954), Bishop's poem "The Naughty Preposition" was awarded "championship of the sport of preposition-piling".
+Like other writers, the linguist D. Gary Miller points out that the poem was "written in response to the nonsensical dictum against ending a sentence with a preposition"; but he adds that the degree of preposition-piling (seven consecutive prepositions) in its last line exemplifies "the creativity that makes art out of the ordinary".

 David McCord praised "The Naughty Preposition" as "tops" of poems exhibiting a particular skill of Bishop's: "a couple of seamless quatrains producing the effect of nonsense simply by an unexpected grouping of ordinary words, or by the threading of a string of them like beads in some unusual way".